Chris Cross (magician): Recent years

-On 7 September 2016, Cross was hired to support Geordie Rockstar and lead singer of British band The Animals, Eric Burdon at a gig which took place at Newcastle City Hall.
+On 7 September 2016, Cross was hired to support Geordie Rockstar and lead singer of the British band The Animals, Eric Burdon at a gig which took place at Newcastle City Hall.
 During his warm-up act a drunken audience member tried to get on to the stage to start a fight with Chris.
 The intoxicated audience member was escorted off the premises by event security.
 The cause of the upset was a joke delivered by Cross about the audience member sitting in the cheap seats.

 In February 2017, Cross organised Purely Belter - The 18th Birthday Party.
 Purely Belter is one of Cross's favourite films and he decided to host an 18th anniversary to celebrate the release of the Geordie cult movie.
-This saw a Q&A session and a re-union of the cast including actors: Tim Healy, Chris Beattie, Greg McClane, Val McLane (Sister of Jimmy Nail), Charlie Richmond, Charlie Hardwick & other cast members.
+This saw a Q&A session and a re-union of the cast including actors: Tim Healy, Chris Beattie, Greg McLane, Val McLane (Sister of Jimmy Nail), Charlie Richmond, Charlie Hardwick & other cast members.
 The event raised £2,000 for local charities.

 In May 2017, Cross staged An Evening with The Bounty Hunter featuring actor Jeremy Bulloch who played the part of Boba Fett in the original Star Wars Trilogy, most notably in the Empire Strikes Back Movie.
 Jeremy appeared on the Evening with show in Newcastle, which consisted of a screening of a Star Wars film, as well as a Q&A with Jeremy in front of a live audience.
 Jeremy & his wife stayed with Cross at his home in Newcastle on the night of the event.

 In September 2017, Tim Healy invited Cross on set of Still Open All Hours, a British sitcom based on the original Ronnie Barker Open All Hours Comedy TV Show.
 They were recording the Christmas special in Scarborough.
 Cross performed for the cast and crew, including Sir David Jason.

 In October 2017, Rothbury Auction House sold a vintage dressing screen that once belonged to Rod Clements, a member of the band Lindisfarne (band), who wrote the folk hit song Meet Me on the Corner.
 The screen was used on the vinyl single record cover for the song.
 Cross won the auction, bidding against others from outside of the region.
 He said he thought it was important that a piece of Geordie history should stay in Newcastle.

 The Geordie Book and DVD of Magic

 Chris Cross became an author of The Geordie Book of Magic in 2017.
 The book features illustrations by Davey Jones from The Viz Comic and a foreword by Debbie McGee, widow of the late famous British magician Paul Daniels.
 The book teaches a dozen North-East themed magic tricks and includes special tricks cards, along with a DVD showing performances and explanations how to do each trick.
-The DVD features many Geordie stars, including actor Tim Healy, actress Charlie Hardwick, Ray Laidlaw the drummer from Lindisfarne (band), English former professional football Malcolm Macdonald aka Supermac and other notable North-East celebrities.
+The DVD features many Geordie stars, including actor Tim Healy, actress Charlie Hardwick, Ray Laidlaw the drummer from Lindisfarne (band), English former professional football Malcolm Macdonald, also known as Supermac, and other notable North-East celebrities.